MarkMdvn/MarkMdvn/README.md

 <br>
 Full-stack architect specializing in AI-driven applications and scalable AWS infrastructure.
 I'm driven by the fact that our world is becoming irreversibly digital.
 To me, knowledge of these systems is power—the power to architect real-world change directly from my keyboard.

-Curious to see my work?
-Visit my website.
-You won't regret it.
 </p>
 <br>
    <p align="left">